 I thought a lot about how we play.

-A few days before the party, we started to transform our home into the coziest, pinkest princess pajama party hangout we cold dream up.
+A few days before the party, we started to transform our home into the coziest, pinkest princess pajama party hangout we could dream up.

 To get the full comfy, pillow fort effect, we covered the living room in cozy supplies.
 Our entire sectional sofa was covered in sheets, we layered blankets and quilts all over the floor, and propped up pillows and set down oversized floor cushions everywhere.